Downloading Kung FuWhy You Can't Read Your Way to Understanding

 You are not only a learner.
 You are also, at various moments, a teacher, a manager, a parent, a voter.
 That last one is easy to forget.
 Education policy is not something that happens to other people.
 You live in a democracy.
 The systems that failed that twelve-year-old were built by people who decided this was not their problem.
 Every time you design a training program, choose a curriculum, or vote for the people who set education policy, you are choosing between systems that protect egos and systems that build the capacity for higher-order thinking.

-Picture a twelve-year-old staring at a math problem she can’t solve.
+Picture a twelve-year-old staring at a math problem she cannot solve.
 She has gotten the last three wrong.
 She is about to decide she is not a math person.
 The system she is in will determine which way this goes.
 If it moves on to the next lesson, she closes the book.
 If it adjusts the problem, sharpens the feedback, and meets her where she actually is, if it makes the correction feel safe rather than punishing, then ten minutes later she solves one.
 Then another.
 She does not feel smart yet.
 But she has stopped believing she cannot.
 What the system is doing is testing her: not to rank her, but to correct her.
 Regular, low-stakes problems adjusted to her level, repeated until mastery.
-Students who are tested this way become less anxious about tests, not more.8 And in a year, if the system keeps meeting her where she is, she will start to reason about mathematics in ways she cannot currently imagine.
+Students who are tested this way become less anxious about tests, not more.11 And in a year, if the system keeps meeting her where she is, she will start to reason about mathematics in ways she cannot currently imagine.

 We know how learning works.
 We know that higher-order thinking is built by corrected practice, not by reading and discussion.
 We know that the emotional barriers are real and that the answer is better environments, not tougher students.
 The research is not ambiguous.
 The question is whether we will build systems that reflect what we know, or keep building ego shields and calling them education.